Chinese Medicine and Acupuncture

 Cupping therapy takes waste products and stagnation out of the tissues.
 These waste products accumulate in the body gradually due to multiple factors such as stress, physical overuse, unhealthy diet, or lack of rest.
 When waste products are stuck in the tissues, they impede the healing process and encourage muscle spasm.
 Cupping draws these waste products to the surface, which triggers the body to eliminate them completely.
 In this way, it is extraordinarily detoxifying.
 Cupping also releases muscle spasms and stimulates healthy circulation.
 It works remarkably well and quickly for many conditions, especially neck pain, upper back pain, low back pain, sacral pain, sciatica, common colds, influenza, allergies, asthma, and headaches.

-Moxibustion, or moxa, is a technique in which mugwort herb (Artemisia Vulgaris) is used to apply heat to an acupuncture point.
+Moxibustion, or moxa, is a technique in which mugwort leaves (Artemisia Vulgaris) are used to apply heat to an acupuncture point.
 It is used to treat certain debilitating conditions as well as arthritis and pain.
 Moxa is usually rolled into a stick the size of a cigar, lit, and held over specific areas of the body.
 Patients enjoy a warm, soothing sensation.
 The heat is never applied close enough to burn or cause discomfort.

-Otherwise known as ear acupuncture, auricular acupuncture is a microsystem within Chinese Medicine that actually has modern, Western roots.
+Otherwise known as ear acupuncture, auricular acupuncture is a microsystem within Chinese medicine that actually has modern, Western roots.
 While there is some evidence of ancient Chinese auricular needling, it wasn’t until the 1950s that a French neurologist developed the specialty of ear acupuncture.
 Out of his development came a systematic mapping of over 200 acupuncture points on the external surface of the ear, representative of the anatomical, physiological, and emotional body.

 Auricular acupuncture may be used as a stand-alone treatment, but more often, is used in addition to body acupuncture.
 It’s highly effective for pain and emotional conditions, and has been the subject of current research for its use as a community health adjunctive therapy for addiction treatment, behavioral health, and cancer care.

 What we eat on a daily basis has a profound influence on our health.
-Nutrition is fully integrated into the theories of Chinese Medicine and boosts the success of treatments.
+Nutrition is fully integrated into the theories of Chinese medicine and boosts the success of treatments.
 Specific foods are recommended for specific patterns of imbalance, as well as for individual constitutions.